-NPAC SMS issues an M-SET to set the subscriptionVersionNPAC according to the disconnect action.
-The subscription version status is set to sending.
-The subscriptionEffectiveReleaseDate of the existing subscriptionVersionNPAC and also the subscriptionModifiedTimeStamp.
+NPAC SMS sets the subscription version status to sending.
+The subscriptionCustomerDisconnectData, subscriptionEffectiveReleaseDate of the existing subscriptionVersionNPAC and the subscriptionModifiedTimeStamp are also set.

-NPAC SMS responds to M-SET.

 NPAC SMS responds to M-ACTION.
 If the action fails, no modifications are applied and the processing stops.